 Do you ever find yourself reaching for a piece of chocolate when you need a pick-me-up?
 If you often associate chocolate with a reward or treat that will make you feel better, your brain might form a habit that reminds you that chocolate is associated with reward.

 The same goes for coffee.
 Americans are drinking more coffee now than in the last six years, according to a Reuters report.
 But is it the routine of drinking coffee every morning or the actual caffeine that gets you ready to start the day?

 The caffeine will have a physical effect if you drink the coffee.
-But a new study published in the journal Consciousness and Cognition suggests that the thought of coffee, or things that remind of us coffee, can activate our minds, without even having a sip.
+But a new study published in the journal Consciousness and Cognition suggests that the thought of coffee, or things that remind of us of coffee, can activate our minds without even having a sip.
 This is what they call “priming” – when exposure to certain cues influence how you think or react to them.